littleWhiteDuck/SimpleHook/README_EN.md

 >
 > TG Group: @simpleHook
 >
-> Email: 484303285@qq.com
->
 > **SimpleHook** is mainly simple, just like the name.
 If you pursue more complex hook operation, it is recommended to use **[jsHook (You can implement very powerful Hook)](https://github.com/Xposed-Modules-Repo/me.jsonet.jshook)**, [Qujing (computer browser operation)](https://github.com/Mocha-L/QuJing); if you pursue more extended functions, it is recommended to use [算法助手]
 >
 > Function overview: custom return value, parameter value, etc., record common encryption algorithms, toast, dialog, popupwindow, JSONObject creation and put, etc.
 >
-> Development plan: Due to busy schoolwork, new functions cannot be added for the time being

 ## 1. Function description